direct to content

 Designed for rowing and sailing.

-Although seaworthy, the ship is relatively frail, and it is thought to have been used only for coastal voyages.
-The Oseberg ship was used as a burial for two high ranking women (see specials).
+Although seaworthy, the ship has a relatively light build, and it is thought to have only been used for coastal voyages.

-The ship on display at the Museum of Cultural History in Oslo.
+The ship on display at the Museum of the Viking Age (part of the the Kulturhistorisk Museum), Oslo.

 References